CUCyber/cucyber.github.io/class/networking-security/networking-security.md

-## Activity

-* Open Wireshark and navigate to a website
-* Discuss with your partner what you think you are seeing

-## Discussion
+## Previous Information

+* Layer 2 is to MAC address as Layer 3 is to ...
+* Homework Review

 ## Big Picture